 Like any major buy, determine your budget and define your needs within that constraint.
 Your car expense shouldn’t exceed 25 percent of your monthly household income, and that includes all of your vehicles.
 Besides monthly auto loan payments, you should factor in operating costs such as gas, maintenance and insurance.

 Once you know how much you’re able to spend, you can start to narrow down the list of cars you want.
-It’s one of the fun parts of buying a car, but with challenges of its own.
+It’s one of the fun parts of buying a car, but comes with challenges of its own.
 “Consumers have seemingly endless choices when it comes to buying a car, which is a good thing,” says Newton.
 “But it also means you have to look around at all of the options.
 Automakers provide hundreds of different models designed to meet a variety of needs, and consumers’ options are growing.”

 Conduct the necessary research

 Start by visiting the websites of automakers and other car sites to get an idea of model inventories and features available in your area.
 With your list of preferred choices, you can then look at whether you want to lease or buy new or pre-owned.
 Used cars offer the best upfront value but have shorter warranties and higher loan interest rates.
 “If it’s not a new auto, always be sure the vehicle isn’t under an active recall,” says Newton.
 “It’s easy to check at safercar.gov, and you can search by VIN.”

 Leasing a vehicle allows you to get a more expensive car, but there are restrictions to “ownership” and you’ll have to turn the car in after the lease term is up.
 If you choose to buy new, you may not have the budget for as many features, but you’ll get a full warranty and lower interest rates.